We have the power to protect cervical health

 What is cervical cancer?

 Cervical cancer is one of the most common cancers in women worldwide.
 It starts in the cervix, located at the lower part of the uterus.
 When detected early, or in the pre-cancer stage, treatment can be highly successful.
-Persistent infection of certain high-risk types of the human papillomavirus (HPV) are known to be the primary cause of cervical cancer.
+Persistent infection of certain high-risk types of HPV (the Human Papillomavirus) are known to be the primary cause of cervical cancer.

 What is an HPV test?

 The HPV test checks for high-risk HPV infection, with a test which is very accurate.
 However, the simple detection of high-risk HPV is not enough to cause concern, because HPV is very common.
 Clinically validated HPV tests have been designed to detect when levels of high-risk HPV are high enough to put a woman at greater risk of developing cervical disease.
-Because modern HPV tests are automated, a trained specialist is not needed to visually search for abnormal cells which reduces human error.
-A negative HPV test gives you greater reassurance you are not developing cervical cancer.
+Because modern HPV tests are automated, a trained specialist is not needed to visually search for abnormal cells, thereby reducing human error.
+A negative HPV test is greater reassurance that cervical cancer is not developing.

 What is a colposcopy?